layadas/layadas.github.io/_pages/research.md

 I have been involved in a few side projects during PhD and post-doc:
 - Understanding control room operator actions with cognitive engineering (IITGN)
 - Sensor placement for leak localisation in water distribution networks (IITGN)
+- Fault diagnosis of DC motors with machine learning (IITGN)
 - Understanding the hidden representations of neural networks (CU)
 - Developing a framework for explaining pattern formation in complex systems (CU)